mavlink/mavlink-devguide/en/services/camera.md

-# Camera Protocol
+# Camera Protocol v2

-The camera protocol is used to configure camera payloads and request their status.
+The camera protocol v2 is used to configure camera payloads and request their status.
-It supports photo capture, and video capture and streaming.
+It provides basic methods for photo capture, video capture and streaming, setting zoom and focus, querying and configuring camera storage, and selecting multiple cameras.
-It also includes messages to query and configure the onboard camera storage.
+It also defines a camera definition file format that allows a GCS to generate a configuration UI for setting any property of the camera using parameters.

+> **Note** This protocol supersedes [Camera Protocol v1 (Simple Trigger Protocol)](../services/camera_v1.md).
+> The older protocol enables camera triggering, but does not support other features or querying camera capabilities.

+<span></span>

 > **Warning** We are transitioning from specific request commands to a single generic requestor.
 > GCS and MAVLink SDKs/apps should support both approaches as we migrate to exclusive use of the new method (documented here).